Skip to main content

 Cup feeding

-• to avoid nipple confusion
+• avoid nipple confusion

 You can always ask your nurse for help.